Daniele410/PayMyBuddy/README.md

 To run the app you go to the folder PayMyBuddy

 To set up the tables and data in the database.
 Please run the sql commands present in the PayMyBuddyDataBase.sql file.

+Steps for Windows 10

+Click on the Start Menu and search for “environment variables.”
+Click on the environment variable you want to edit and press the “Edit” option.
+Now enter the Variable Name: spring.datasource.username and Value:username and its Value and press the OK button.
+Now enter the Variable Name: spring.datasource.password and Value:database password and its Value and press the OK button.

-Compile and generate the final jar by running command line: mvn clean package -DskipTest=true
+Compile and generate the final jar by running command line: mvn clean package

 After for start application digit

-Command line : mvn spring-boot:run -Dspring-boot.run.arguments="--spring.datasource.username=database username --spring.datasource.password=database password"
+Command line : mvn spring-boot:run

 Testing